Day 4: Exploring the area south of Furnace Creek

 We climbed up as far as we could and looked around:

 We headed up north to Golden Canyon for a hike and to look for more movie screen shots.
+The parking lot was pretty crazy, this was a very popular place on Christmas day.

-Found our first one at Golden Canyon:
+Found our first Star Wars movie location at Golden Canyon:

 One more, but after getting home and looking more carefully, the distance which we took the picture was off.
-It’s the right area, but we took the picture too close and too far to the left.
+(It’s the right area, but we took the picture too close and too far to the left).

-(Mesquite Sand Dunes had a movie location.
+By the way, Mesquite Sand Dunes had a movie location.
 The pics are not quite lined up, the pointy mountain is on the opposite side, but you get the gist right?).

 We found a few more, but we weren’t 100% sure.
 I mean it’s been 39 years since the release of the movie, landscapes can change!
 I have to say the search for movie locations made the hikes, so much more fun and engaging.

 Badwater Basin, our final stop before heading back to the inn, gave us our white Christmas!
+Kind of.

 This salt flat is said to cover 200 square miles!
 It was so strange, the salt felt and sounded like real snow when you walked on top of it (crunch, crunch, crunch).
 You could easily imagine that you were walking through a snow covered field because it got cold and windy after the sun went down, definitely didn’t feel like the desert.

-Before we checked out the next day, we walked around the Furnace Creek Inn grounds and snapped some pics:
+Before we checked out the next day, we walked around the beautiful Furnace Creek Inn grounds and snapped some pics:

 When it comes time to thinking about a winter trip, keep Death Valley National Park in mind, especially if you can manage it before Christmas.
 This place was amazing and the weather was beautiful.
-Although it was peak season, it didn’t feel crowded at all.
+Although it was peak season, it didn’t feel crowded at all at least before Christmas.
 What I was most surprised about was how varied the terrain was.
 There is so much to do and so many different things to see for all ages and abilities.
 Don’t let the name Death Valley deter you either.
 The story goes that a group of pioneers got lost in this valley over a winter, survived the harsh season, and were rescued.
 Someone in their group turned back and said, “Goodbye Death Valley” and the name stuck.
 It seems that one person died before being rescued (not the many that I had imagined because of the name).
 See, not as ominous as you thought, right?